kaustubhdidit/sparkathon/README.md

-# Sparkathon - RBAC App Frontend
+# Assignment - RBAC App Frontend

 This is the frontend of the Sparkathon application, built using React and Next.js.
 The app provides a user interface for role-based access control (RBAC) that interacts with the backend API for managing orders, user roles, and other functionalities.